-Misuse and Abuse of Benefits
+Fraud and Abuse of Benefits

 - Misrepresentation of conditions in a disability claim

-You can help!
+Prevention starts with you!
 There are things you can do to help protect your benefits, including:

 - Be cautious of aggressive sales tactics to persuade you to buy unnecessary products or services.
 Only purchase products or services that are medically necessary.